pdjr-signalk/pdjr-skplugin-devantech/README.md

 relay modules they kindly supplied a prototype device which allowed the development of this plugin.

-Out of the box, the Devantech devices are somewhat limited in their status reporting capability and the plugin includes a firmware tweak that improves this issue.

 Devantech Ltd\
 Maurice Gaymer Road\
 Attleborough\